rocketcode-dev/content/content/published/every-tech-document/every-tech-document.md

 The latter requires context, but context obscures the former.

-Nothing is more frustrating than being told to add two lines of config text, but I have no idea where and in what file.
-At the same time, context can get noisy and distracting from the main point of the example.
+Nothing is more frustrating than a doc showing two lines of config text, but I have no idea where and in what file.
+At the same time, too much context can get noisy and distracting from the main point of the example.

-Also very frustrating is when the example you have is so simple that you don't know how to extend it to the real world.
+Also frustrating is when the example you have is so simple that you don't know how to extend it to the real world.

 Many years ago, I created a [tutorial](https://github.com/appcelerator-archive/ElementsOfListView) for a scrolling list UI element on a mobile platform that was confusing many of my colleagues and customers.
-I decided to create a useful app around the UI rather than a simplest possible example, something I was initially criticized for, but it made the document more engaging and it showed the power of the element better.
+I decided to create a useful app around the UI rather than a simplest possible example, something I was criticized for, but it made the document more engaging and it showed the power of the element better.

-Doing this, of course required supporting code not relevant to the tutorial that I would not want to include in a PDF file, but the complete code for each chapter is in a git branch.
+The usable app required some supporting code not relevant to the tutorial, and I would not want to include it in a PDF file, but the complete code for each chapter is in a git branch.

 A git link is not a substitute for context in your document though.
 That is only asking a user to cross-reference between your snippet and the entire repository.
 It's both distracting and disorienting.
 Include enough context to tell your story, but provide a git link to allow them to see the structure as a whole and, where possible, give them some code to expiriment with.